There are several problems that often occur with mumps. These can be worrying, but they're rarely serious and usually improve as the infection passes.

 Applying cold or warm compresses to your testicle and wearing supportive underwear may also reduce any pain.

 Just under half of all males who get mumps-related orchitis notice some shrinkage of their testicles and an estimated 1 in 10 men experience a drop in their sperm count (the amount of healthy sperm their body can produce).
 However, this is very rarely large enough to cause infertility.

-One in 20 females who get mumps after puberty experience swelling of the ovaries (oophoritis), which can cause:
+About 1 in 15 females who get mumps after puberty experience swelling of the ovaries (oophoritis), which can cause:

 - lower abdominal pain

 The symptoms of oophoritis usually pass once the body has fought off the underlying mumps infection.

 Viral meningitis can occur if the mumps virus spreads into the outer protective layer of the brain (the meninges).
 It occurs in up to 1 in 4 cases of mumps.

 Unlike bacterial meningitis, which is regarded as a potentially life-threatening medical emergency, viral meningitis causes milder, flu-like symptoms, and the risk of serious complications is low.

 Sensitivity to light, neck stiffness and headaches are common symptoms of viral meningitis.
 These usually pass within 14 days.

 About 1 in 25 cases of mumps lead to short-term inflammation of the pancreas (acute pancreatitis).
 The most common symptom is sudden pain in the centre of your belly.